skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 survivors from the ship) to free Mordan, and then had the Queen try to enlist their help.
 This would have been far, far less interesting.
-The real hook of the campaign was that they released Mordan, and although it could have played out a lot of different ways, the choces they made in the end were the best, story-wise.
+The real hook of the campaign was that they released Mordan, and although it could have played out a lot of different ways, the choices they made in the end were the best, story-wise.

 **How much were they "on rails"?**